Four issues for Richard Pitino's Gophers entering the Big Ten tournament

 Marcus Carr looked capable of leading this team on a run when he scored a career-high 41 points against Nebraska on Feb.
 27.

-But the junior standout looked Saturday like he checked out.
+But the junior standout looked like he checked out Saturday.
 Carr, who averages 19 points per game, was held to just seven points on 1-for-13 shooting in the Rutgers loss.
-Worst game of the season.
+It was his worst game of the season.

 Pro basketball appears to be in his immediate future.
 Carr is expected to declare early again for the NBA draft this spring.
-But it might be beneficial for him if he ended his career with a bang this week.
+But it would be beneficial for him to end his career with a bang.

 Adjustments for Northwestern